openshift/machine-config-operator/docs/HACKING.md

 ```
 oc adm release new -n origin --server https://api.ci.openshift.org \
-                                --from-image-stream "4.1" \
+                                --from-image-stream "{version number}" \
-                                --to-image quay.io/user/origin-release:v4.1 \
+                                --to-image quay.io/user/origin-release:v{version number} \
                                 machine-config-{component}=quay.io/user/machine-config-{component}:{tag}
 ```

+`{version number}` is an openshift version, for example 4.1

-There's currently a [known limitation](https://github.com/openshift/machine-config-operator/issues/421) which prevents you from building a custom release payload using only a subset of the MCO components.
-You can work that around by creating a payload which contains all of them:
+There's currently a [known limitation](https://github.com/openshift/machine-config-operator/issues/421) which prevents building a custom release payload using only a subset of the MCO components.
+You can work around that by creating a payload which contains all of them:

 ```
 oc adm release new -n origin --server https://api.ci.openshift.org \
-                                --from-image-stream "4.1" \
+                                --from-image-stream "{version number}" \
-                                --to-image quay.io/user/origin-release:v4.1 \
+                                --to-image quay.io/user/origin-release:v{version number} \
                                 machine-config-operator=quay.io/user/machine-config-operator:latest \
                                 machine-config-controller=quay.io/user/machine-config-controller:latest \
                                 machine-config-daemon=quay.io/user/machine-config-daemon:latest \
                                 machine-config-server=quay.io/user/machine-config-server:latest
 ```

-Note, make sure you're using a relatively new `oc` binary from `openshift/origin`.
-Note also that the image must be pullable by remote resources (nodes), therefore using a local registry might not work.
+Make sure you're using a relatively new `oc` binary from `openshift/origin`.
+The image must be pullable by remote resources (nodes), therefore using a local registry might not work.

 When the command above finishes, your custom release payload is going to be available at the location you specified via the `--to-image` flag for the installer to be consumed.

 Note for quay.io users: images pushed to your personal account are going to be private by default.
 If you want to keep the release payload image private you will need to provide the secret to pull it in the `install-config.yaml` configuration (`pullSecret` section specifically).

 ## Install a cluster with a custom release payload